dependencyinjection81/TheMarketV1/README.md

 Create a new Maven project.
 Import the project nested inside the repository.
-If you are using Eclipse you need to install the STS-toolsuite (spring) Install the MySQL Database 5.7
+If you are using Eclipse you need to install the STS-toolsuite (spring) Copy the downloaded MySQL Database 5.7 binaries (NOT the installation) into a folder of your choice.
 Install the MySQL Workbench
 Before you can run the Spring-boot application you have to set up your database by following these Steps